tuan3w/python-rest-template/README.md

 # python-rest-template

-A clean template for REST project.
+A clean Python emplate for your next REST projects.

 ## Setup